codecrafters-io/build-your-own-redis/stage_descriptions/replication-05-gl7.md

 We'll learn more about `REPLCONF` and `PSYNC` in later stages.
 For now, we'll focus on the first part of the handshake.

-When your server starts in replica mode, it must immediately connect to the specified master host and port, and then send the `PING` command.
+When your server starts in replica mode, it must connect to the specified master host and port, and then send the `PING` command.

 The `PING` command must be sent encoded as a [RESP array](https://redis.io/docs/latest/develop/reference/protocol-spec/#arrays).